-5.1 To ensure that a critical or important business service can remain within its impact tolerance(s), a firm needs to understand how the services are delivered and how each service can be disrupted.
+To ensure that a critical or important business service can remain within its impact tolerance(s), a firm needs to understand how the services are delivered and how each service can be disrupted.
 A firm will need to understand the chain of activities that contribute to the delivery of each of its critical or important business services, in order to be able to identify any critical or single points of failure, dependencies, or key vulnerabilities.

-6 https://www.fsb.org/wp-content/uploads/r_130717.pdf

-- 5.2 A firm should identify, document and map the necessary people, processes, technology, facilities, third parties service providers and information required to deliver each of its critical or important business services.
-This exercise should be undertaken collaboratively across the business to ensure comprehensive mapping. - 5.3 Mapping should be conducted at a level of detail that enables the identification of the resources that contribute to the delivery of each stage of the service, and their importance.
+A firm should identify, document and map the necessary people, processes, information, technology, facilities, and third parties service providers required to deliver each of its critical or important business services.
+This exercise should be undertaken collaboratively across the business to ensure comprehensive mapping.

+Mapping should be conducted at a level of detail that enables the identification of the resources that contribute to the delivery of each stage of the service, and their importance.
 A firm should understand how these resources blend and work in combination to deliver the critical or important business service.
-A firm should identify which business units own each resource and where it is provided from. - 5.4 The approach and level of granularity of mapping should be sufficient for a firm to identify vulnerabilities and key dependencies and to support testing of its ability to stay within the assigned impact tolerances for each critical or important business service. - 5.5 Comprehensive mapping of a service will enable a firm to pinpoint vulnerabilities in how critical or important business services are being delivered and determine where recovery and resolution plans can be leveraged.
-Examples of such vulnerabilities could include concentration risk, single points of failure and inadequate substitutability of resources.
+A firm should identify which business units own each resource and from where it is provided.

+The approach and level of granularity of mapping should be sufficient for a firm to identify vulnerabilities and key dependencies, and to support testing of its ability to stay within the assigned impact tolerances for each critical or important business service.

+Comprehensive mapping of a service will enable a firm to pinpoint vulnerabilities in how critical or important business services are being delivered and determine where recovery and resolution plans can be leveraged.
+Examples of such vulnerabilities could include concentration risk, single points of failure, key man risk, and inadequate substitutability of resources.
 Guideline 8: A firm should capture third party dependencies in the mapping of critical or important business services.

-5.6 The increasing complexity of firms' operating models and the increased reliance on third parties for the delivery of key elements of their critical or important business services can often result in a firm being dependent on a multitude of resources, across many different third party providers, including other RFSPs, for the delivery of critical or important business services.
+The increasing complexity of firms' operating models and the increased reliance on third parties for the delivery of key elements of their critical or important business services can often result in a firm being dependent on a multitude of resources, across many different third party providers, including other RFSPs, for the delivery of critical or important business services.